kmjones1979/ansible-playbooks/README.md

 As of right now Vagrant SSH keys will have to be manually added to your SSH agent after they are decrypted to your Ansible server.

-First ensure SSH Agent is running on your Ansible server
+First ensure SSH Agent is running on your Ansible server, if not then start it using eval.
 ```
 ps aux | grep ssh-agent
+eval $(ssh-agent)
 ```

 Then add your Vagrant private key.